Sega Rally Championship (Saturn)

 Definitely one of my top racing games of all time.
 It’s amazing how many hours of fun I got out of only two cars (plus a hidden bonus one) and three tracks.
 But when the gameplay is this honed and polished it’s not surprising.
 The cars all handle slightly differently and brilliantly, and each and every turn feels very deliberately placed, and it really does come down to trying to eek out a couple of milliseconds for that best lap time.
 I think the simplicity of the game, that small selection of cars and tracks, is actually one of its strengths (contrary to what most gamers would likely look for these days) because it makes you really explore every facet of the selection available to you, and it becomes far more intimate and rewarding as a result.
 I literally got into a fight with my old flatmate over this game, arguing about whos turn it was to compete for the best times—that’s how much we got into it and how serious we took it 😮

-Tetris (Game Boy)
+Tetris (Game Boy or Color)

 If there was ever a game with basically limitless replayability—Tetris.
 The whole stacking and clearing lines of blocks is such a simple and brilliant gameplay mechanic that’s honed to absolute perfection, and somewhere in there is the secret formula for pure addiction.
 I defy anyone to pick this game up and not feel compelled to keep playing for much longer than originally intended.
 Even the default music is almost hypnotising rather than annoying after hours of play.
-The basic nature of the original Game Boy version (without a whole bunch of random extra modes and other fluff) really is a strength in this case, for me at least: Keeping things simple, pure, and fun, is one way to ensure you’re already half way toward gaming bliss.
+The basic nature of the original Game Boy or Color versions (without a whole bunch of random extra modes and other fluff) really is a strength in this case, for me at least: Keeping things simple, pure, and fun, is one way to ensure you’re already half way toward gaming bliss.
 Tetris is probably the best puzzle game of all time.

 Street Fighter II’ Turbo: Hyper Fighting (SNES)